 - Ensure that you stay under the anesthesia throughout and have a pain-free surgery

-At Mya Care, the doctors will answer all your queries and concerns so you can rest assured before you get injected the anaesthesia.
+At Mya Care, the doctors will answer all your queries and concerns so you can rest assured before you get injected the anesthesia.